10 Best Lord of the Rings Board Games 2024

 The gameplay is team-based, therefore the ideal number of players is 4 (2 in each team).
 Each player represents a certain faction with a different card deck.
 Players take turns playing cards from their hands, representing characters, armies, items, and events from the lore.

 These cards will help them get closer on their quest or hinder the other side.
-Of course, trying to find cards that work well with each other and with what your fellow team player is doing is key to victory.
+Of course, trying to find cards that work well with each other and coordinate what your fellow team player is doing is key to victory.

 Best Lord of the Rings Board Games War of the Ring The Card Game Cards